KxSystems/docs/docs/architecture/uq.md

 ## Usage

-To give the ability to publish data to any process, a few things need to be done:
+To allow the ability to publish data to any process, do the following:

 -   load `u.q`
 -   declare the tables to be published in the top level namespace.
 Each table must contain a column called `sym`, which acts as the single key field to which subscribers subscribe